A Weekend in Punta Gorda – a Taste of Old Florida

 Every once in a while, it is nice to have a real weekend getaway, one to a quieter place, without crowds or tourists.
 Sometimes that is hard to find, when also hoping to find nice scenery, good food, and plenty of calming but engaging things to do.
 When that urge came across me recently, I decided to give Punta Gorda, Florida a try, having heard that it was reminiscent of “real Florida.”
 My weekend in Punta Gorda was a pleasant surprise.
 Although the list of Punta Gorda attractions was small, they were all enjoyable.
 There were enough things to do in Punta Gorda to have a relaxing and fun, weekend.

 Certainly Florida is bursting with places to vacation, or spend a weekend.
-But the most popular places are overflowing with crowds and tourists, and even more low keyed places, like St. Augustine or Key West, have an abundance of visitors now.
+But the most popular places are overflowing with crowds and tourists, and even more low key places, like St. Augustine or Key West, have an abundance of visitors now.
 There are still some quieter places where the real Florida vibe can be had, such as Silver Springs State Park, or Falling Waters State Park, and I think Punta Gorda is one of them.

 Punta Gorda is filled with natural attractions and more.
 It’s at the juncture of Peace River and Charlotte Harbor, In addition, the Punta Gorda attractions include bike trails, parks, and three historic districts; the African American Bethel-St. Mark Historic District, the Punta Gorda National Register District, and the Downtown Commercial Historic District.
 This results in the things to do in Punta Gorda being many and diverse.
 It is the perfect spot for water sports like kayaking, swimming, and any boating fun, and a place for exquisitely fresh seafood.